rossmacarthur/kb-remap/README.md

 built-in macOS `ioreg` and `hidutil` commands to fetch keyboard information and to remap keys.
 This remapping does not persist if keyboards are unplugged or **if your Mac goes to sleep**. `kb-remap` does not solve this problem for you yet.
-One option is to install plist file to
+One option is to install a launchd service to automatically run `kb-remap`.

 [Karabiner-Elements]: https://github.com/pqrs-org/Karabiner-Elements